 Sketchnote Army Podcast with Mike Rohde: Sketchnoting in Education

 #Sketch50, #ConnectedTL, #badgechat

-When I started as a TOSA, in 2013 I uncovered a MOOC (Massive Open Online Course) that anyone can take on open source learning.
+When I started as a TOSA, in 2013 I uncovered a MOOC (Massive Open Online Course) that anyone can take on open-source learning.
 I was intrigued and that we can learn from each other.
 There was no way for me to show what I learned.
 What if there was a micro-credential or badge to show my informal learning?
 I submitted to do an Ignite on Digital Badges.

 ISTE Ignite 2014: 18 Must Have Digital Badges for Every 21st Century Educator

 I not only went to the first Ignite in the huge auditorium and then they asked me to share my Ignite in the vendor hall.
 ISTE thought digital badges were linked to vendors and products.
-But no, I was showing eighteen types digital badges that educators can earn.
-One was that you could tweet a 1000 times with 250 followers.
+But no, I was showing eighteen types of digital badges that educators can earn.
+One was that you could tweet 1000 times with 250 followers.
 Another was that you led Open House with laptops open.
 Push forward three years and look at where we are now.
 I was so in love with the fact that digital badges can help an educator and a learner document their learning as it happens.
 Here’s a sketchnote I did of Noah Geisel’s @SenorG presentation on digital badges:

 Gamification to Increase Engagement in Learning

-I like make it clear that digital badge and micro-credentials is one part of gamification.
+I like to make it clear that digital badge and micro-credentials is one part of gamification.
 I had the opportunity to have a podcast with Brent Coley.
-What if we give teachers a choice in their professional learning, they receive points, we laugh when someone fails.
+What if we give teachers a choice in their professional learning, they receive points, we laugh when someone falls.
 We can embrace gamification at the professional level.
 Higher ed and teacher education is not at that point.
 There is a disconnect but it will happen.

 Blog post and Podcast Interview with Brent Coley: